Remembrance

 World War 1 Soldier in the 2nd Battalion

-The Le Touret monument The panel with Corporal Arthur Curson's name carved on it
+Le Touret monument and the panel with Corporal Arthur Curson's name

 SEARCHING the stark wall, I don't quite know how to respond.
 Panel after panel, each etched with the serried ranks of hundreds of soldiers' names, attest to the waste of war in this quiet corner of France.
 To comprehend the full enormity of the losses on just this one sector of the Western Front is impossible.